 - Sheva B’rachot – The Seven Blessings are read in both Hebrew and English by family members and friends.
 The blessings start with a cup of wine and are about joy, love, and celebration.

 - Breaking of a glass – The groom steps on a glass inside a cloth bag to shatter it.
 This has multiple meanings.
 The most popular is that it represents the destruction of the Temple in Jerusalem.
 Another is that it shows the commitment to be with one another in difficult times.
+This is one of my favorite Jewish wedding photos to photograph!

 - Mazel Tov! – This means “Congratulations”!